QASTAnet: A DNN-based Quality Metric for Spatial Audio: Proposed method

 The reference/degraded features are then compared using a quadratic difference.
 Next, a learned weighting, called \emph{pre-weighting}, is applied to each feature for each frequency band.
 Then, a block of 3 point-wise T-F convolutional layers extracts a higher-level representation.
 Each convolutional layer includes a LeakyReLU activation, and the number of filters in each layer is 16, 16, and 6, respectively.
 The resulting representation is averaged over the frequency dimension with a learned weighting.
 Then, a softmax-weighted average pooling layer~\cite{mcfee_adaptive_2018} acts to reduce the temporal dimension.
 A dense layer followed by a LeakyReLU projects the resulting 6-dimensional vector to 16 dimensions.
-Finally, a dense layer followed by a sigmoid produces the estimated MUSHRA score between 0 and 1.
+Finally, a dense layer followed by a sigmoid produces the estimated MUSHRA score scaled between 0 and 1.
 In total, the network has 730 trainable parameters.
 The predicted score may vary depending on the set of binauralization filters (HOA2bin) used for extracting binaural features.
-To limit this effect, we improved results by averaging the metric's scores using multiple instances of the same model with up to 20 different sets of HOA2bin filters, \ie 20 different \emph{heads}.
+To limit this effect, we improved results by averaging the metric's scores using multiple instances of the same model with up to 20 different sets of HOA2bin filters, \ie\ 20 different \emph{heads}.
+These filters are obtained thanks to the MagLS method~\cite{schorkhuber_binaural_2018} from 11 publicly available \cite{carpentier_measurement_2014} and 9 internal sets of Head-Related Transfer Functions (HRTFs) measured in anechoic room.